mmeinardi-ganymede/sql-schema-builder/README.md

 - **No need to write migration queries/scripts with every little change.**

-Often incremental changes to the schema are minimal and non-intrusive such as adding new table, new column or modifying column's type e.g. widening VARCHAR field.
+Often incremental changes to the schema are minimal and non-intrusive such as adding new table, new column or modifying column's type e.g. widening VARCHAR field or adding new ENUM value.
 Writing separate migration script for each such change is far from enjoyable.
 Especially when you end up with dozens of them for simple database during development.